iforgeti/copilot_transformer/README.md

 # copilot_transformer

 what new from previous code copilot project (LSTM)
-* change tokenizer from spacy to hugging face tokenizer -> codeparrot/codeparrot-small
+* change tokenizer from spacy to hugging face tokenizer (based on the codeparrot/codeparrot-small pre-trained model)
 * used only decoder part from transfromers architecture

 ## Review